GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 Generate bindings to call the compiled backend language code from Python (Technically this could be for another language but then the pipeline would not lead to an executable fencil).

-The interface for step two is defined in the `fencil_processors.pipeline.BindingsGenerator` protocol.
+The interface for step two is defined in the `fencil_processors.pipeline.BindingStep` protocol.
 The first example is implemented in `fencil_processors.builders.cpp.bindings.create_bindings`.

 The output of this step is a `BindingsModule` instance and also safely hashable.